 - The root file system is intact.
 The operating system, NetBackup software and some (if not all) other files are assumed to be lost.
-See "Recovering the master server when root is intact" on page 125. - The root file system is lost along with everything else on the disk.
+See "Recovering the master server when root is intact" on page 179. - The root file system is lost along with everything else on the disk.
 This situation requires a total recovery.
-This recovery reloads the operating system to an alternate boot disk and boots from this disk during recovery.
-This operation lets you recover the root partition without risking a crash that is caused by overwriting the files that the operating system uses during the restore.
+This recovery reloads the operating system to an alternate boot disk and starts from this disk during recovery.
+You then can recover the root partition without risking a crash that is caused by overwriting the files that the operating system uses during the restore.

-See "Recovering the master server when the root partition is lost" on page 127.
+See "Recovering the master server when the root partition is lost" on page 181.